orchestructure/sponsors/README.md

 #### Includes

-* Mention at every meeting
+* Mention at every meeting; Listing on Meetups Page
 * Swag distribution at any meeting
 * One presentation each year around your offering
 * Retweet/Mention on Twitter monthly